How Much Does a Videographer Cost in 2022?

 What affects the cost of Wedding Videography?

-Many videographers offer additional hours ranging from $50 to $500 per hour.
-Remember this cost may also includes the additional time needed later during post-production for the additional captured footage.
-Other costs to consider are the videographers assistant or a second videographer or cinematographer which can greatly increase the price by hundreds or even thousands of dollars.
+Many videographers offer additional hours ranging from $200 to $400 per hour.
+Remember that this cost may also include the additional time needed later during post-production for the additional captured footage.
+Other costs to consider are the videographer’s assistant or a second videographer or cinematographer which can greatly increase the price by hundreds or even thousands of dollars.

 Videographers, just like photographers can be broken down into two basic pricing groups.